afshar111/GBC/README.md

 # GB1
-This is a Simple Penetration Testing Framework with Python.
+This is a Simple Penetration Testing Framework with Python3.

 This python application has a menu, which the users can select the services they want.
 Each option has a configuration E.g. (IP/PORT Scan: )  IP/IP Range: 192.168.56.10/15  PORT/ Port range: 22,21,9200  Method: SYN,ACK